Understand your educational options, plan your academic path, and succeed as a learner.

-The counselors in the Career Development Center offer personalized advice for any stage of your job search.
+The counselors in Career Development offer personalized advice for any stage of your job search.
 Connect your studies to a career path.
 Get advice on creating your resume, writing a cover letter, or nailing an interview.
 Or explore your grad school options.

-Get Ready for Winter Registration
+Get Ready for Registration

-- if you're on a waitlist, make sure you understand how waitlists work.
+- If you’re on a waitlist, make sure you understand how waitlists work.

 - Make sure you know when and where your class meets for the first time.